Fundrise Review: Is It Legit?

 Here's how it breaks down by year.
 I've also included how much were from dividends and appreciation.

-In the 5 years, Fundrise has been volatile with highs and lows.
-2021 was an outstanding year, but like mentioned earlier, don't expect every year to perform like that.
+In the past 5 years, Fundrise has been volatile with highs and lows.
+2021 was an outstanding year, but as mentioned earlier, don't expect every year to perform like that.

 Since I am in the Long-Term Growth plan, it's still unclear how much appreciation I'd see in a few years when more projects mature.
 I plan to keep my investments for the long haul to ride out the downs.